stevewoolcock/AssetManager/README.md

 ## Description

 AssetManager is a simple, yet flexible, solution to asset management for AS3 projects.

 It provides a clean, simple and well documented API to allow you to focus on building your projects quickly without having to worry about how to load, store and retrieve assets.

+AssetManager contains a simple plugin architecture for file formated to keep the footprint low.
+A default import of AssetManager with no custom plugins activated weighs in at around at a small 8.3kb.

 ## Features